3cqs-coder/SymBot/docs/README.md

 #### Why did my bot get disabled or deal get paused?
 - A bot can be disabled or a deal can be paused several ways including manually through the web interface, programmatically using APIs or Webhooks, or even the usage of signals.
 SymBot also has some safety features built-in that may disable a bot or pause a deal automatically if an unknown error occurs as a precautionary measure to ensure there isn't something more problematic occurring.
 Sometimes it may just be the exchange does not allow a specific pair to be traded, so removing it from your bot is recommended.
 Since many errors are exchange specific, it is best to review the logs if you are unsure why your bot is disabled.

+#### Can I delete a bot?
+- Yes.
+You can permanently delete a bot and all of its deal history from the Manage Bots view using the delete button on any bot row.
+The bot must have no active deals — close or cancel all deals first.
+Deletion is irreversible and removes the bot and its complete deal history from the database.
+The action requires typing the bot name to confirm.
+Deletion is also available via the API using `DELETE /api/bots/{botId}`.

+#### How can I tell if a deal was paused automatically vs manually?
+- Deals paused automatically by SymBot due to an order verification failure are distinguished from manual pauses in the Active Deals view by a distinct row highlight color.
+When you attempt to resume a system-paused deal, the confirmation dialog will display a warning explaining the cause — either a buy order or sell order verification failure — and advise caution before resuming manually.
+The underlying issue should be investigated in the logs before resuming.
+If SymBot is restarted while a deal is mid-verification, the verification loop will resume automatically on startup without any manual intervention required.

 #### Why is my system suddenly using more CPU or memory?
 - SymBot is continuously monitoring and processing data from exchanges, potential signal providers you're using such as from 3CQS, accessing the database, or performing house-keeping tasks like purging old logs.
 During times of increased market volatility, more data could be coming in faster and may stay in memory for longer periods of time or as necessary.
 It is normal to see spikes in CPU or memory usage, but if either remain excessively high for extended periods of time you may want to look into it further.
 Many times upgrading your CPU, increasing system memory, or upgrading hard drive capacity tend to resolve most issues and provide much better performance and an improved trading experience.
 See also [Advanced Setup](#advanced-setup) for additional tips.